sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 [^exposing-models]: In practice it's sometimes pragmatic to expose models via the view-model header instead of duplicating a large amount of properties.
 More on that later.
 [^downloading-image]: You could expose the URL instead of the image if you are used to using a category on UIImageView for loading images from the network.
 That does give a more clear break between the view-model and UIKit, but I view the UIImage itself more as data, and less as the exact presentation of that data.
 These aren't hard and fast lines.
 [^DaveLee]: Thanks to [Dave Lee](https://twitter.com/kastiglione) for exposing this as a good point to cover and for the "View Coordinator" term.
 [^uikit-header]: This is a great principle, but there are some grey areas.
 For instance, you may consider a UIImage "data" and not presentation information.
 (I like this approach.)
-In which case you will need UIKit.h so you can work with the UIImage class.
+In this case, you will need UIKit.h so you can work with the UIImage class.
 [^andy]: I recently was fortunate enough to listen [Andy Matuschak](http://andymatuschak.org) give a talk along the lines of this concept where he makes a case for a "Thick value layer, thin object layer".
 The concept is similar, but focuses on how we can remove objects, and their stateful side-effecty nature, and build a more functional, testable value layer with new data structures in swift.
+[^simplification]: This is a simplified explanation for how signal chains actually work, but the basic idea is true.
+[^table-data-source]: The table data source is a great example of this, as it's delegate pattern forces the use of state on the delegate to be able to provide information to the table view when requested.
+In fact the delegate pattern in general forces a whole lot of use of state.